 Southern California at the turn of the twentieth century was a land of oranges and oil: a subtropical climate ideally suited for citrus, artichokes, avocados, dates and figs — exotic luxuries for 1909 — but also in the generally cooler climate of northern California less exotic crops: hops for flavoring beer, and grapes, especially those varieties suited for wine-making.
 Even prior to the 20th century, California outpaced the wine production of the remainder of the hemisphere and was second only to the countries that ring the Mediterranean.
 When an insect infestation, the phylloxera epidemic of the 1870’s, had decimated and nearly wiped out the wine grapes of France, they were rescued by root-stock from California grape vines, roots onto which the French growers grafted the branches of their wine-grape varieties.
 (And while waiting for those vines to mature and bear fruit, wine-deprived French developed a taste for a green substitute, Absinthe.)

 Griffith was certainly no stranger to California.
-As a member of traveling companies of actors, Griffith sometimes found work there as a laborer picking hops when a traveling show company folded in the middle of a cross-country tour.
+As a member of traveling companies of actors, he sometimes found work there as a laborer picking hops when a traveling theater company folded in the middle of a cross-country tour.
 Linda Arvidson Griffith recalled with nostalgia a time when she and her future husband took work as laborers at harvest time, when acting jobs were unavailable.
-She recalled it as pleasant outdoor work, but also that it was necessary to make ends meet and enable them to pay for a return trip east.
+She recalled it as pleasant outdoor work, but also that it was necessary to make ends meet and pay for a return trip east.
 The couple had met in San Francisco in 1905.
 Linda was a native of the City and she had begun her acting career there.
 At the time, San Francisco was a city on the very cusp of becoming the most important American metropolis west of Chicago.
 It was a city primed to become the New York of the Pacific coast, the western port of America: a center of trade, finance and culture.
 Instead, in April of 1906, San Francisco nearly became an American Pompeii.
 Linda, in her memoirs two decades later, describes being jostled from her bed in her San Francisco apartment in the early hours of that April morning.
 The City recovered rapidly, but lost time, population and investment money to Los Angeles which, already having the edge in climate, cheap land, agriculture and minerals (everything but a reliable source of fresh water), was able to leapfrog the City by the Bay, and never looked back.

 Southern California was the answer to many of the problems faced by early film makers.
 Plenty of land available for purchase to build filmmaking facilities, or to rent existing properties as temporary headquarters and film labs.
 But the real value to the film maker wasn’t near-constant sunshine and warm weather, it was the variety of locations.
 Incredibly diverse topography: ocean, desert, snow-capped peaks, deep valleys, palm groves, farms, ranches, small towns, shallow salt lakes, cities, and suburbs new with freshly planted rows of palm trees, wide pristine sidewalks and newly paved streets, and lonesome dusty dirt roads leading to vast open landscapes as yet untouched by civilization, and yet nearly all within a day’s drive from any location in the state at any point in time.